 In the photo below, you can see the stark difference between properly browned hamburger, and 'cooked' hamburger.
 If we're going to cook it, let's cook it right!

-Fattier beef will brown the easiest.
-This is because the fat renders out as it cooks and begins to fry the meat resting in it.
-You can still brown leaner meat, although some people add a swirl of oil to assist in the browning.
+Beef with a higher fat content, like ground chuck, will brown easier than lean beef.
+This is because the excess fat renders out as it cooks and begins to fry the fresh ground beef resting in it.
+You can still brown extra-lean ground beef, like ground sirloin, although some people add a swirl of vegetable oil to assist in the browning.
 However, for me, that defeats the purpose of using extra lean meat.
 That being said, if it were 100% lean meat, I do think it would benefit from a couple of tablespoons of oil.
 80/20 ground beef is my favorite all-purpose choice.
-It is great for burgers and meatloaf, and it browns well without adding additional oil.
+It is the best choice for burgers and meatloaf, and it browns well without adding additional oil.

 You want to use a large enough skillet to allow plenty of surface area to make contact with the meat, that is where the browning takes place.
 Trying to use a small skillet for a large amount of meat will result in poor browning.
 A 10" skillet is perfect for 1 pound of hamburger.
-Cast iron in particular is great, but you can use non-stick or stainless steel.
+Cast iron or a stainless steel pan are both great, but you can also use non-stick pans.

 Prepare the ground beef